 Plastic Bags

-As mentioned above, the best way would be to make some of these commonly purchased items instead of buying them in the first place, but that’s not always possible, and that is okay!
+As mentioned above, the best way would be to make some of these commonly purchased items instead of buying them in the first place.
+But that’s not always possible, and that is okay!
 These bags can add up quickly, but there are definitely creative ways to use them before trashing.

 My favorite way is to save veggie scraps or meat pieces and put in the freezer for a future delicious homemade stock.
 Keep a few bags in your car to collect any garbage that ends up there.
 If you have a pet, these will come in super handy when you have to clean up after them, and you won’t have to buy other pet baggies as much!
 Double win.